rsnyder/ifc-sav/docs/components/map.md

 ### Basic map

-Displays a title with default background.
+Displays a map with a caption and marker.

 ####
 `.tabs`